angular/angular/aio/content/guide/service-worker-devops.md

-Also included in the `@angular/service-worker` NPM package is a small script `safety-worker.js`, which when loaded will unregister itself from the browser.
+Also included in the `@angular/service-worker` NPM package is a small script `safety-worker.js`, which when loaded will unregister itself from the browser and remove the service worker caches.
 This script can be used as a last resort to get rid of unwanted service workers already installed on client pages.

 It's important to note that you cannot register this worker directly, as old clients with cached state may not see a new `index.html` which